 \[ \begin{align} \rho\mathbf{v}\cdot\frac{\partial\mathbf{v}}{\partial t} &= -\rho\mathbf{v}\cdot\nabla\frac{\mathbf{v}^2}{2} = -\nabla\cdot\left(\rho\mathbf{v}\frac{\mathbf{v}^2}{2}\right) + \frac{\mathbf{v}^2}{2}\nabla\cdot\left(\rho\mathbf{v}\right) = -\nabla\cdot\left(\rho\mathbf{v}\frac{\mathbf{v}^2}{2}\right) - \frac{\mathbf{v}^2}{2}\frac{\partial\rho}{\partial t}\nonumber\\ \Rightarrow \rho\mathbf{v}\cdot\frac{\partial\mathbf{v}}{\partial t} + \frac{\mathbf{v}^2}{2}\frac{\partial\rho}{\partial t} &= \frac{\partial\left(\rho\mathbf{v}^2/2\right)}{\partial t} = -\nabla\cdot\left(\rho\mathbf{v}\frac{\mathbf{v}^2}{2}\right) \end{align} \]

-for the effect of kinetic energy flux density on the local kinetic energy density.
+for the effect of the kinetic energy flux density on the local kinetic energy density.
 These transformation steps must be transferable to the discretization.
-One now defines $\delta_0, \delta_1, \delta_2, \delta_3, \delta_4, \delta_5 \in \left\{0, 1\right\}$ to determine the temporal discretization of the kinetic energy and the mass flux density in the form
+One now defines $\delta_0, \delta_1, \delta_2, \delta_3, \delta_4, \delta_5 \in \left\{0, 1\right\}$ in order to express the temporal discretization of the kinetic energy and the mass flux density in the form

 \[ \begin{align} \frac{\mathbf{v}^2}{2} = \frac{\mathbf{v}_{\delta_0}\cdot\mathbf{v}_{\delta_1}}{2}, & {} & \rho\mathbf{v} = \frac{\rho_{\delta_2}\mathbf{v}_{\delta_3} + \rho_{\delta_4}\mathbf{v}_{\delta_5}}{2} \end{align} \]